Troned/datapack-anticheat/README.md

 * Enabling and disabling checks

 ## Changelog
+### 0.8
+* Killaura detection now disabled by default as it was very buggy on servers with a lot of command blocks
+* Levitation will no longer false detect

 ### 0.7
 * Wurst fightbot now will detect
 * Slow falling wont activate nofall checks